 Two books I read in high school were The Call of the Wild and Of Mice and Men.

-Lastly, do not ever use ALL CAPITALS for any kind text, except for the running head on the title page of your document (see page 1).
+Lastly, do not ever use ALL CAPITALS for any kind text, except for the running head in the upper left corner of all pages of your document.
 This is the only time all capitals are acceptable.